 This means that no prophecy in the Bible ever originated within the mind of a prophet; the prophet did not think up or invent his prophecies.
 It does not mean that no individual can understand prophecy.
 This passage is often used in an attempt to discredit new insights into Bible prophecy, but wrongly so.
 No place in Scripture does it say that only committees can hear from God or be led by God, or are called by God.
 Most likely, the opposite is true.

-The above verse is just being used in an effort to silence people who teach something other than what the critic agrees with.
+The above verse is just being used in an effort to silence people who teach something other than what the critic believes.
 God has not given the correct interpretation to a committee, or to many different people at the same time, because Bible prophecy “experts” are not in agreement.

 If we listen to most prophecy teachers, Jesus was soon to come for the past 2000 years, but that is not true.
-The pretribulation Rapture theory includes the doctrine of the imminent return of Christ that says the Rapture can happen at any moment, followed by the Great Tribulation, and that it could have happened at any time since Christ returned to heaven.
+The pre-tribulation Rapture theory includes the doctrine of the imminent return of Christ; this doctrine says the Rapture can happen at any moment, followed by the 7-year Great Tribulation, and that it could have happened at any time since Christ returned to heaven.
 These two doctrines are welded together like steel, and therefore cannot be separated.
 Just because we do not know when the end will come does not mean it is imminent.
-There are in fact many verses of Scripture that prove that Jesus would stay away a long time.
-Here is an example from Matthew 24.
-Jesus said:
+There are in fact many verses of Scripture which prove that Jesus would stay away a long time.
+Here is an example:

 “6 You will hear of wars and rumors of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come.
 7 Nation will rise against nation, and kingdom against kingdom.
 There will be famines and earthquakes …” (Mat.
 24:6-7)

 These verses describe many years of history, “Nation will rise against nation.”
 This means many wars will take place before Christ returns.
 This statement alone destroys the imminent Rapture/return theory, because it shows that there is a specific end to the Gospel Age, and that it is in the distant future from the time of Christ and even after many years of history, “the end is still to come.”
-But we are finally nearing that end.
+But we are finally at the door of the end.

 But suppose that servant is wicked and says to himself, ‘My master is staying away a long time,’ 49 and he then begins to beat his fellow servants . . .
 (Matthew 24:48-49)